Pizza Hut: Pie Tops II

 Why this works as a Christmas idea

 Christmas campaigns often rely on film and sentiment.
 This one uses participation.
-It makes connection visible.
-It gives the brand a role that feels practical rather than promotional.
+Here, participation means travelers completing the message by talking with a stranger, not passively watching a story.
+That is a stronger holiday move than another sentimental film.
+It makes connection visible and gives the brand a role that feels practical rather than promotional.

 The pattern to steal